BelizeOfficial Name: Belize

 - Take some time before traveling to consider your personal security and check for useful tips for traveling safely abroad.

-The Embassy recommends that visitors travel in groups and only during daylight hours.
-Avoid wearing jewelry or carrying valuable or expensive items.
-As a general rule, valuables should not be left unattended, including in vehicles, hotel rooms or on the beach.
-Caution should be taken when carrying high value items such as cameras and other electronics.
+Do not leave valuables unattended in vehicles, hotel rooms, or on the beach.
+Consider leaving high value items, such as cameras and other electronics, at home.
 Women’s handbags should be zipped and held close to the body.
 Men should carry wallets in their front pants pocket.
-Large amounts of cash should always be handled discreetly; avoid openly displaying money in public.
+Cash transactions should always be handled discreetly; avoid openly displaying money in public.

-Theft of credit card information or funds committed against patrons of tourist destinations is not uncommon in some areas of Belize.
-Belize is NOT “PCI Compliant” (PCI – Payment Card Industry) with the Point of Sale (POS) credit card swipe machines used at hotels.
-This means that when a receipt is printed out from a credit card machine, it does not delete the first 12 numbers of the credit card number, instead printing the numbers, making it possible for someone such as a server at a restaurant, a cashier at a store, or a front desk clerk at a hotel to record the numbers for making unauthorized charges against the card.
+Theft of credit card information or funds committed against patrons of tourist destinations happens frequently in some areas of Belize.
+Belize is not “PCI Compliant” (PCI – Payment Card Industry) with the Point of Sale credit card swipe machines used at hotels.
+This means that when a receipt is printed out from a credit card machine, it does not delete the first 12 numbers of the credit card number, instead printing the numbers, making it easy for someone such as a server at a restaurant, a cashier at a store, or a front desk clerk at a hotel to record the numbers for making unauthorized charges against the card.
 It is believed that several credit card fraud rings are currently active in Belize, particularly in San Pedro.